-Just because you’re in good health doesn’t mean you don’t need to pay your doctor a visit.
+You may be in good health, but that doesn’t mean you don’t need to pay your doctor a visit.
 Having an annual physical exam is the best way for you and your primary care physician to check in about your health and take any preventative actions, such as screenings or vaccinations, you may need to help keep you in good health.
-We talked with Rene Salazar, M.D., internist with the UT Health Austin Primary Care Clinic about the importance of annual exams for adults, (ehem including you 18-20 somethings, yes doctors’ visits are important for you too) and here’s what he had to say:
+We talked with René Salazar, MD, internal medicine specialist in UT Health Austin’s Primary Care Clinic, about the importance of annual exams for adults (which, ahem, includes you 18 to 20-somethings) and here’s what he had to say:

-Why is it important for adults to have annual exams?
+Why is it important for adults to schedule annual exams?

-There are a few reasons for adults to have annual exams.
-One of the most important reasons is to review and update one’s history (including medical/surgical history, family history, social history), health related behaviors (including tobacco, alcohol and substance use), and preventative care (cancer screenings and immunizations).
-Annual exams are also a great way to build a relationship with your health care provider.
-For example, I’ve used annual exams to explore patient preferences and philosophy towards medical care (i.e. aggressive vs. non aggressive approaches).
+There are a few reasons for why adults should schedule annual exams.
+One of the most important reasons is to review and update one’s history (e.g., medical/surgical history, family history, social history, etc.), health-related behaviors (e.g., tobacco, alcohol, and substance use), and preventative care measures (e.g., cancer screenings and immunizations).
+Annual exams are also a great way to build a relationship with your healthcare provider.
+For example, I’ve used annual exams to explore patient preferences and philosophy towards medical care (i.e., aggressive vs. nonaggressive approaches).

-What screenings and immunizations should a patient make sure they get yearly?
+Which screenings and immunizations should adults receive yearly?

-For the average risk individual over the age of 50, flu shots are recommended annually as well as various types of cancer screening tests such as a colorectal cancer screening which many people don’t realize is important.
-Additional screenings are also recommended for individuals for certain risk factors (i.e. tobacco use) or concurrent conditions like diabetes mellitus.
+For the average risk individual over the age of 50, flu shots are recommended annually as well as various types of cancer screening tests, such as a colorectal cancer screening, which many people don’t realize is important.
+Additional screenings are also recommended for individuals for certain risk factors (e.g., tobacco use) or concurrent conditions (e.g., diabetes mellitus).
 It’s important to speak with your provider to learn more about screenings and immunizations that may be important for your age demographic and potential risk factors.

-Are there certain screenings that people may be less aware of that are important?
+Are there certain screenings that adults may be less aware of that are important?

-Most individuals are familiar with screening recommendations for breast and cervical cancer, however, some individuals are less familiar with other types of cancer screenings such as colorectal cancer as I mentioned above, though this is improving.
-Furthermore, awareness and utilization vary by patient’s social or economic factors and it’s important to increase awareness among various populations.
+Most individuals are familiar with screening recommendations for breast and cervical cancer; however, some individuals are less familiar with other types of cancer screenings, such as colorectal cancer, as mentioned above, though this is improving.
+Furthermore, awareness and utilization vary by a patient’s social or economic factors, which is why it’s important to increase awareness among various populations.

-How can screenings/immunizations help in relation to preventative care and early detection?
+How can screenings and immunizations help in relation to preventative care and early detection?

 Why is it important to establish an ongoing relationship with a primary care clinician?

-There are many benefits to establishing an ongoing relationship with a primary care clinicians.
-A primary care clinicians can help orchestrate an individual’s care especially when seeing multiple providers and specialists.
-Recommendations and treatment plans for multiple specialists can be overwhelming and having a primary care clinician who knows an individual’s history and preferences can help minimize redundant and unnecessary testing or treatment.
-Finally, though all clinicians can and should advocate for their patients, having someone who really knows their patient can lead to more satisfying experiences between the patient and provider and possibly better outcomes.
+There are many benefits to establishing an ongoing relationship with a primary care clinician.
+A primary care clinician can help orchestrate an individual’s care, especially when patients are given the opportunity to see multiple providers and specialists.
+Recommendations and treatment plans from multiple specialists can be overwhelming and having a primary care clinician who knows an individual’s history and preferences can help minimize redundant and unnecessary testing or treatment.
+Finally, though all clinicians can and should advocate for their patients, having someone who really knows their patient can lead to a more satisfying experience between the patient and provider and possibly better outcomes.

-Your health is an investment, so why not start today.
-Make an appointment with the UT Health Austin Primary Care Clinic or the Worklife Walk-In Clinic by visiting online or calling 1-833-UT-CARES.
-For a comprehensive guide to what screenings and immunizations you should receive for your age range download our reminder infographic here.
+Your health is an investment, so why not start today?
+Make an appointment with UT Health Austin’s Primary Care Clinic or UT Health Austin’s Worklife Walk-In Clinic by visiting online or calling 1-833-UT-CARES.
+For a comprehensive guide to which screenings and immunizations you should receive for your age range, download our reminder infographic here.